Gitavan/Data-Cleaning-of-Flu-Data/README.md

 ## Files
-- `Computational Assignment - Sun's Wobble.ipynb`: The main code
+- `Assignment 2-AR.ipynb`: The main code.
-- `FluNetInteractiveReport.csv`: The data set used in the main code
+- `FluNetInteractiveReport.csv`: The data set used in the main code.

 ## Usage
-Simply run `Computational Assignment - Sun's Wobble.ipynb` and you are good to go.
+Simply download `FluNetInteractiveReport.csv` and `Assignment 2-AR.ipynb` and then run the main code and it should work.